jchen3014/ECE4180FinalProject/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 The project can be integrated for indoor environments for additional door-locking controls.
 The keypad and the RFID can be part of the lock hardware on the door, which will control the lock via physical contact.
 TCP and bluetooth provides remote control capabilities from within the same house or in remote locations.
-The embedded control hardware can be stationed in the room behind the locked door, where the recorded log file can be easily access.
+The embedded control hardware can be stationed in the room behind the locked door, where the recorded log file can be easily accessed.

 ## Future Upgrades

 Additional support hardware can be added, such as a camera system that takes a picture of the person accessing the lock via physical contact.

 Additional security encryption of the user ID, passcodes, and TCP connection can be added for expanded outdoor and commercial usage.

-<p align="right">(<a href="#readme-top">back to top</a>)</p>